harrathore/iSchool/README.md

-# iSchool Assigments of Full Stack Web Development
+# iSchool Assigments of Full Stack Web Development given by Intellipaat